lcsgrlch/oap/README.md

 The [__oap__ library](https://pypi.python.org/pypi/oap/) is a transparent tool for working directly with image data from [Optical Array Probes](https://www.eol.ucar.edu/instruments/two-dimensional-optical-array-cloud-probe).
 It was initially developed for the preparation and classification of image data with neural networks.

-__This software will be continuously developed further!__ Comments on this project are welcome!
-If you have any suggestions for improvement, you can simply write me an [email](mailto:lucasgrulich@gmx.de) and I will try to implement them.
+__This software is still in the alpha phase and will be further developed at irregular intervals!__ Comments on this project are always welcome!
+If you have suggestions for improvement, you can simply write me an [email](mailto:lucasgrulich@gmx.de) and I will try to implement them.

 At the current state, the decompression algorithm has only been implemented for grayscale probes by [Droplet Measurement Technologies (DMT)](https://www.dropletmeasurement.com/).